sunknudsen/privacy-guides/how-to-configure-strongswan-client-on-headless-debian-based-linux-computer/README.md

 Listed: true
 -->

-# How to configure strongSwan client on headless Debian-based Linux computer
+# How to configure strongSwan client on headless Debian-based Linux computer (DEPRECATED: guide is no longer maintained)

 [![How to configure strongSwan client on headless Debian-based Linux computer](how-to-configure-strongswan-client-on-headless-debian-based-linux-computer.png)](https://www.youtube.com/watch?v=fW1TUByQqk8 "How to configure strongSwan client on headless Debian-based Linux computer")

-> **Heads-up: guide is no longer maintained and should be considered obsolete.**

 ## Requirements